Excel IF AND Function (Table of Contents)

 Excel IF AND Function – Example #1

-Let us understand this through an example, let us create a formula whose objective is to check if B2 is “delivered” and also check that C2 isn’t empty.
+For example, let us understand this; let us create a formula whose objective is to check if B2 is “delivered” and check that C2 isn’t empty.
 Now, depending on the outcome, it would do one of the following:

-- If both condition 1 and condition 2 evaluates to TRUE, then the order has to be marked as “Closed”.
+- If both condition 1 and condition 2 evaluate to TRUE, the order must be marked as “Closed”.

 =IF(AND(B2=”delivered”, C2<>””), “Closed”, “”)

 The IF AND function are demonstrated in the screenshot below:

 Note: While using the IF AND formula to evaluate certain conditions, it is important to keep in mind that uppercase and lowercase characters are considered similar.
 So, if the objective is to use a case-sensitive version of the IF AND formula, we have to wrap the arguments of AND inside the EXACT function.

 Excel IF AND Function – Example #2

 So far, in our earlier example, we were attempting to test two conditions of different cells.
 But in our daily lives, we often encounter situations where we may be required to run multiple tests on the same cell.
 An example that typically demonstrates this is checking if a cell value falls in between two numbers.
 That is where the IF AND function come in handy!

 Now let us suppose that we have the sales numbers for certain orders in column B, and our job is to flag the amounts that are less than $100 but greater than $50.
 So, to approach this problem, first, we will insert the following formula in cell C2 and then proceed to copy it down the columns:

 If it is required that we include the peripheral values (100 and 50), then we will need to make use of greater than or equal to (>=) operator and the less than or equal to an operator (<=):